BenningJustus/BenningJustus.github.io/about.md

 permalink: /about/
 ---

-I study Industrial Engineering and Management, coding and developing is completely new to me.
+I study Business Administration and Mechanical Engineering, coding and developing is new to me.

 Don't sue me.

-#### Contact me
+#### Contact

 [justus.benning@rwth-aachen.de](mailto:justus.benning@rwth-aachen.de)